bjoernpl/bjoernpl/README.md

 ### Projects
 In my repositories you'll find some projects:
+- [DiscoveredWeekly](https://github.com/bjoernpl/DiscoveredWeekly) contains the source code for my website [discoveredweekly.com](https://discoveredweekly.com) where users can log in with their Spotify account and every monday their new Discover Weekly playlist will get copied automatically, making sure no valuable song suggestions are ever lost.
+- [Explainable OFA](https://explainable-ofa.ml/) is a demo created for a university project.
+In this, we vizualize the attention maps of a multimodal transformer model ([OFA](https://github.com/OFA-Sys/OFA)) in a VQA task to aid in the interpretation of the results.
+An extension of this is coming sometime in the future.
 - [AutoObjectRemoval](https://github.com/bjoernpl/AutoObjectRemoval) is a combination of Instance Segmentation using Detectron2, and Flow-Guided Video Completion to create a system which can automatically mask and remove objects from videos.